peterkaminski/obsidian-settings-manager/README.md

 ```

 You can add that to your shell's initialization file for convenience.
-Depending on your shell that could be: `~/.zshrc` or `~/.bashrc` (Consult your shell documentation for details.)
+Depending on your shell that could be: `~/.zshrc` or `~/.bashrc`.
+Consult your shell documentation for details.

-If the `--root` option is used on the command line, it's value is used, otherwise the environment variable is used, and if it is not set, the `osm` built in default is used.
+If the `--root` option is used on the command line, its value is used; otherwise the environment variable is used; and if neither is not set, the built-in OSM default is used.

 ### Update Vault Configuration